Updated March 3, 2021

 - The Center for Academic Success will notify professors of your absence from in-person class attendance and your switch to remote learning.

-- Meals will be delivered to your university-designated, on-campus location.
+- You will receive an email from Dining Services with a form to choose your meals daily.
+Meals will be delivered to your university-designated, on-campus location.
 Your COVID Care Coordinator will ask if you have allergies and dietary needs, and will alert Dining Services about these needs.

 - Once you are released from isolation housing, you may resume in-person classes and move about campus.